peter88213/novelyst/docs/template/index.md

 - Chapters marked as "Start of a new section" in yWriter are treated as parts on a higher level.
 Normal chapters that follow such a chapter are shown as subtree of the part.
 In this way, parts can be moved or deleted along with their chapters.
 - There is also a "Research" branch that contains all the "Notes type" parts.
 This can be exported to a separate ODT document.
 - The type of chapters and scenes, as well as the editing status of the scenes are color coded and can be changed via context menu.
 - *novelyst's* functionality can be extended by plugins, e.g. for [Timeline](https://peter88213.github.io/yw-timeline/) or [Aeon Timeline 2](https://peter88213.github.io/aeon2yw/).
+There is also a [simple scene editor](https://peter88213.github.io/novelyst_editor/) available.

 ## Requirements